We will explore the difference between Invesco QQQ Trust (QQQ) vs Vanguard Growth ETF (VUG).

-Both VUG or QQQ can get you to Financial Independence Retire Early (FIRE).
-This is because they both have a similar return on investment and have low expense ratios.
+VUG or QQQ can get you to Financial Independence Retire Early (FIRE).
+This is because they both have similar investment returns and low expense ratios.

-Being part of the FIRE community, I know we aim for the lowest fees possible, and we’re a big fan of Vanguard.
+Being part of the FIRE community, I know we aim for the lowest fees possible, and we’re big fans of Vanguard.

 Calculate Your FI Number With My Free FIRE Calculator